I use the signify tool to cryptographically sign all software downloads you will find on this site.

 Obtaining the signature and checksum

-the detached signature linked on the respective project page and the public
+to obtain the detached signature linked on the respective project page or git

 Obtaining the public key